 Big Name Actors Turned Down Roles

 The basketball film was one of the first to combine animation with live action.
-To add to the challenge, taking a role would mean working with cartoon characters and an athlete with little acting experience.
-Because of these issues, director Joe Pytka had issues casting the role of Jordan’s publicist, Stan Podolak.
+Taking a role would mean working with cartoon characters and an athlete with little acting experience.
+Because of these road blocks, director Joe Pytka had issues casting the role of Jordan’s publicist, Stan Podolak.

-Michael J. Fox, Chevy Chase, and Jason Alexander all passed on the opportunity to play the role.
+Michael J. Fox, Jason Alexander, and Chevy Chase were all approached and turned down the big budget opportunity.
 Instead, Alexander’s Seinfeld co-star, Wayne Knight, eventually landed the role.

 The Film’s Original Website Is Still Running!